-1. Trace the two pieces of the standard house on a piece of cardstock, using the full-scale template provided by the teacher.
+1. Draw out the two pieces of the standard house on a piece of cardstock (see pages 26-27 for the exact dimensions).
 Note how they must be arranged to fit on one sheet.
-Be sure to mark the locations for the sensor as shown on the template.
+Be sure to mark the location for the sensor - 10 cm from the bottom and in the center of one of the end walls.

 - 2. Cut out the two pieces, using scissors. - 3.
-Use a sharp pencil to make a hole for putting a temperature sensor in a pre-marked spot.
+Use a sharp pencil to make a hole for inserting a temperature sensor.
 The hole is 10 cm above the floor. - 4.
 Cut out the window and tape a piece of acetate over it on the side of the cardstock that will be inside the house. - 5.
 Cut a circle out of the bottom of the house, as in the template, so that the heater light bulb can fit in.
 (The circle happens to be the same size as a CD.) - 6.
 Fold the cardboard along the dashed lines.
 Use the edge of a table to make straight folds.

 - 7. Tape the edges together. - 8.
-The teacher will supply a piece for the base of the house (1/4 of a cardstock sheet, about 28 x 35.5 cm). - 9.
-Label the base with directions: North, South, East, West. - 10.
-Place the bulb with foil on the base. - 11.
+Label the base with directions: North, South, East, West. - 9.
+Place the heater bulb on the base. - 10.
 Feed the power cord of the bulb through one corner of the house, as in the picture below.
 Then tape the joints closed around it.

-- 12. Place your house and bulb on the base so that the window faces south and the bulb fits through the hole in the base of the house. - 13.
-Write your team name on the house. - 14.
+- 11. Place your house and bulb on the base so that the window faces south and the bulb fits through the hole in the base of the house. - 12.
 Your house will look similar to the house pictured below.